acw4ever/Data-Crunching/README.md

 ![overview](overview.bmp)

 ## License
-[MIT License] or other as appropriate.
+[Microsoft Fabric Trial] or other as appropriate.

-## Credits
-Mention collaborators, data sources, and referenced projects.

 ## Contact
 Hgarielito@gmail.com or www.linkedin.com/in/hermogenes-gutierrez-33ba54152 for professional inquiries.